-BY My Signature Below, I Certify to Each of the Fo DLLOWING:
+By I My Signature Below, I Certify to Each of the HE FOLLOWING:

 correct.
-I acknowledge that I have read and understand I agree to comply with all applicable county ordinances (MAUCRSA). and state laws relating to building construction and SB 94
+I acknowledge that I have read and unders n the property owner's behalf, and the information I have provided above is stand the information contained herein. nces and state laws relating to building construction and SB 94

-numbers, and project information will be part of this pu ation is public record.
-All references to names, addresses, telephone blic record and I acknowledge that the County has informed me that I
+My commercial cannabis business registration apnumbers, and project information will be part of the he above-identified property for inspection purposes. pplication is public record.
+All references to names, addresses, telephone his public record and I acknowledge that the County has informed me that I

-premises until I am issued a Commercial Cannabis Business permit from the County of Stanislaus.
+may use an alternate contact address and telephone number. ☐ I acknowledge my registration does not grant me the authorization to conduct commercial cannabis activity premises until I am Issued a Commercial Cannabis Business permit from the County of Stanislaus. ☐ I understand that registration does not entitle me to commence or continue the operation of a commercial business in the County nor does it guarantee that I will be issued a permit under Stanislaus County Code of

 I hereby consent to and authorize the Stanislaus County Sheriff's Office (Sheriff) to conduct a background investigation pursuant to California Penal Code Sections 11105(b)(11) and 13300(b)(11), which authorizes County authorities to access state and local summary criminal history information for employment, licensing, or certification purposes; and authorizes access to federal level criminal history information by transmitting fingerprint images and related information to the Department of Justice to be transmitted to the Federal Bureau of Investigation, every person listed as an owner, manager, supervisor, employee or volunteer, of the commercial cannabis business must submit fingerprints and other information deemed necessary by the Sheriff or his/her designee(s) for a background check by the Stanislaus County Sheriff's Office.
-Pursuant to California Penal Code Sections 11105(b)(11) and 13300(b)(11), which requires that there be a requirement or exclusion from employment, licensing or certification based on specific criminal conduct on the part of the subject of the record.
-No person shall be issued a permit to operate a Commercial Cannabis Activity unless they have first cleared the background check, as determined by the County Sheriff or his/her designee(s), as required by this section.
+Pursuant to California Penal Code Sections 11105(b)(11) and 13300(b)(11), whice requires that there be a requirement or exclusion from employment, licensing or certification based on specific criminal conduct on the part of the subject of the record.
+No person shall be issued a permit to operate a Commercial Cannabis Activity unless they have first cleared the background check, as determined by the County Sheriff or his/he designee(s), as required by this section.
 A fee for the cost of the background investigation, which shall be the actual cost to the Stanislaus County to conduct the background investigation as it deems necessary and appropriate, which is my obligation to pay.

 Sigr nature of Property Owner Date

 Sigr nature of Property Owner Date

-Sigr nature of Property Owner Date
+Sign nature of Property Owner Date

-Sigr nature of Applicant Date
+Sigi nature of Applicant Date

-Sigr nature of Applicant Date
+Sigi nature of Applicant Date

-Sign nature of Applicant Date
+Sigi nature of Applicant Date